LuckyCode7/Multifunctional_Calculator_UI/README.md

 Additional possibilities:
  - default window mode
- - pin mode: the app is always on top
+ - pin mode: the app is always on the top